zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 including transactions with a high number of inputs or outputs, while still allowing low fees for regular shielded transaction use cases.

+Once the new fee policy is enforced, this will additionally increase the cost of creating transactions that collectively have many inputs or outputs, discouraging usage patterns that cause either intentional or unintentional denial of service.

 Motivation
 ============